heodol/NewyorkCoin/README.md

 ![NewYorkCoin](https://www.newyorkcoin.net/img/nyc_logo_wallet_2018.png)

 ## What is NewYorkCoin?
 NewYorkCoin is a cryptocurrency like Bitcoin, that uses Scrypt as its proof of work (POW).
-Taking development cues from Dogecoin and Litecoin, NewYorkCoin is built as a cryptocurrency solution for frictionless global value transmission
+Taking development cues from NewYorkCoin and Litecoin, NewYorkCoin is built as a cryptocurrency solution for frictionless global value transmission

 https://newyorkcoin.net/